SUBMISSIONS GUIDE

 Catherine Cho: What I'm looking for

-My list is mostly fiction; I am looking for reading book group fiction, high concept novels, page-turners, and literary fiction.
+My list is mostly fiction; I am looking for reading group fiction, high concept novels, page-turners, and literary fiction.
 I am particularly looking to work with debut writers.
 For me, it’s not about genre, it’s about the story, I want to find a novel that I can’t stop reading, the kind of book you immediately want to tell people about.
 I’m looking for a story that will transport me, a story that makes an emotional connection.
 I suppose I’m looking for a word spell.

 I am looking for character-driven novels – an unforgettable character with a distinctive voice.
 I loved Amor Towles’ Rules of Civility, A History of Love by Nicole Krauss, Olive Kitteridge by Elizabeth Strout, American Wife by Curtis Sittenfeld.

 I read everything by Elizabeth Strout, Anne Tyler, Chimamanda Adichie, and Ann Patchett.
 I admire the precision in their language, the way they’re able to capture such depth in their characters.
 I loved Ask Again, Yes by Mary Beth Keane.
 Katherine Heiny is a favorite author of mine, I laugh out loud when I read her novels, I thought Early Morning Riser was perfect.
-My favorite re-read is Eligible by Curtis Sittenfeld, I love all of her books, she is incredible.
+My favorite re-read is Eligible by Curtis Sittenfeld, I love all of her books.
 I loved Sorrow and Bliss by Meg Mason, it was so disarmingly funny, and so powerful in its exploration of mental illness.
 Other authors I admire include David Nicholls, Taylor Jenkins Reid, Maggie O’Farrell, and Celeste Ng.

 Some of my favourite novels are speculative fiction – Never Let Me Go by Kazuo Ishiguro and Oryx and Crake and The Blind Assassin by Margaret Atwood.
 I am fascinated by mythology and magical realism, and I loved Madeline Miller’s Circe and The Song of Achilles.
 Ruth Ozeki’s A Tale for Time Being is a book I’ll never forget.

 I am looking to take on some Young Adult fiction, in the crossover space and mostly fantasy – like Leigh Bardugo and Sarah J Maas.
 I was a huge fan of Tamora Pierce and Robin McKinley growing up, those are books that I will always remember.
+I loved The Hunger Games, and I think it’s a wonderful example of rich worldbuilding that transcends genre and has a propulsive and escapist quality.

 Katie Greenstreet: What I'm looking for